Nagendra1997/mesibo-documentation/index.md

 }
 ```

-### 5. Define the Callback function to receive the response from your bot
+### 5. Define the Callback function to receive the response from your chatbot

 We will get the response for the POST request in the HTTP callback function passed to `mesibo_http`.
 You may get the response in multiple chunks.
 Hence you need to store the response data into a buffer untill the complete response is received.